Upper airway biopsy

 Why the Test is Performed

-This test may be done if your doctor thinks there is a problem with your upper airway.
+This test may be done if your provider thinks there is a problem with your upper airway.
 It may also be done with a bronchoscopy.

 The upper airway tissues are normal, with no abnormal growths.

 Disorders or conditions that may be discovered include: